-TEST SAT ACT Section type GRAMMAR/WRITII NG/ENGLISH USAGE Section name WRITING AND LANGUAGE TEST ENGLISH TEST What is it?
-You read short, nont /ou read short, nonfiction passages and correct errors or make improvements to usage, mechanics, syntax, or structure.
-The details of questions: You'll see word correct errors in Other question what information On both the SAT Writing and Language Test and the ACT English Test, you'll read texts and answer two types of questions: You'll see words, phrases, sentences, or transitions between sentences underlined.
+TEST SAT ACT Content Area GRAMMAR/WRITII NG/ENGLISH (USAGE Section name READING AND WRITING ENGLISH TEST What is it?
+You read short, nonfiction passages and correct errors or ma ake improvements to usage, mechanics, syntax, or structure.
+The details On both the SAT Reading and Writing Section and the ACT English Test, you'll read texts and answer two types of questions: You'll see words, phrases, sentences, or transitions between sentences underlined.
 You'll be asked to correct errors in grammar, punctuation, diction, usage, and syntax (or, on some questions, choose "no error").
 Other questions will ask you to "help improve" sentences and paragraphs more broadly, often by deciding what information should be left out or added, how sentences or paragraphs should be rearranged, and what errors in logic or transition need fixing.
-Timing 35 minutes; 4 passa (48 seconds per que ges; 44 multiple choice questions estion) 45 minutes; 5 passa (36 seconds per qu ages; 75 multiple-choice questions lestion) five categories: Com Analysis in History/S iting and Language Test subscores in imand of Evidence, Words in Context, Social Studies and Science, Expression ard English Conventions.
-The ACT gives English Test subscores for Usage/Mechanics and Rhetorical Skills: Cubanana Command of Evidence Questions that ask a student to choose an answer that helps improve the way a passage develops ideas and structures information.
-Production of Writing Questions about the focus and purpose of a piece of writing, and how the text is organized.
-Subscores (Note: your score reports include subscores for your benefit.
-Colleges look at your overall Words in Context Analysis in History/Social Questions involve choosing the word that better matches or enhances the meaning of the text.
-Questions based on history/social studies, or questions based on Knowledge of Questions about precise word scores-NOT at subscores.)
-Studies and Analysis in Science Expression of science passages.
-Questions ask a student to improve Language usage and being consistent in style and tone. a text by identifying what would help its organization, logic, or style.
-Standard English Conventions Guestions about grammar, sentence structure, and punctuation.
-Conventions of Standard English Questions about sentence structure, punctuation, and word usage.
+Timing 2 modules with 27 questions each.
+Each module is 32 minutes (71 seconds per question) 45 minutes; 5 passages; 75 multiple-choice question (36 seconds per question) Subscores (Note: your score reports include subscores for your benefit.
+Colleges look at your overall scores-NOT at subscores.)
+The digital SAT does not provide subscores.
+Production of Writing Knowledge of Language Conventions of Standard English Questions about the focus and purpose of a piece of writing, and how the text is organized.
+Questions about precise word usage and being consistent in style and tone.
+Questions about sentence structure, punctuation, and word usage.
 May ask students to catch problems and suggest revisions.
-Similarities As you can see above, the content, passages, and question types on the ACT English and SAT Writing and Language Tests are extremely similar.
-Key differences As in the Readi Timing: the SAT gives a third more time per question.
-As in the Reading Test, the SAT Writing and Language Test passages include graphs, tables, or charts.
-In this section, you're asked to interpret the data in order to improve or correct the text of the passage.
-Bottom line Tough to tell these t wo apart.
-Biggest difference is that the SAT gives you much more time.
+Similarities Key differences As you can see above, the content, passages, and question types on the ACT English and SAT Writing and Language Tests are extremely similar.
+Timing: the SAT gives twice as much time per question.
+Passage length: the SAT includes many short passages with 1 question each, while the ACT has fewer longer passages with multiple questions per passage.
+Both modules of the SAT Reading and Writing Section include passages with graphs, tables, or charts.
+You're asked to interpret the data in order to improve or correct the text of the passage.
+Bottom line Pretty similar question topics and styles.
+The biggest differences are that the SAT gives you much more time and contains many fewer questions.
+Also, the SAT mixes reading and writing questions together.
+On the ACT, the writing section is separate.